Circle Kei Motors logoCIRCLE KEI MOTORS

 Step 2: Transport to the Export Port

-From the auction yard, the kei truck travels by truck or carrier to a major Japanese export port such as Nagoya, Yokohama, or Kobe.
+From the auction yard, the Kei truck travels by truck or carrier to a major Japanese export port such as Nagoya, Yokohama, or Kobe.
 This inland leg usually takes a few days to a week depending on the auction location and port availability.

 Step 3: Loaded Onto the Ship